rupayaproject/rupaya/README.md

 We would love to get your help; feel free to lend a hand.
 Even the smallest bit of code, bug reporting, or just discussing ideas are highly appreciated.

-If you would like to contribute to the tomochain source code, please refer to our Developer Guide for details on configuring development environment, managing dependencies, compiling, testing and submitting your code changes to our repo.
+If you would like to contribute to the rupaya source code, please refer to our Developer Guide for details on configuring development environment, managing dependencies, compiling, testing and submitting your code changes to our repo.

 Please also make sure your contributions adhere to the base coding guidelines: